ENSE374-F23/group5_proj/README.md

 ## Description

 Personalized Academic planner (PAP) is a group project done for ENSE 374 Software Engineering Management.
-We have been aksed to build a web-based software application of our choice by utilizing project/software engineering management principles and Model-View-Controller (MVC) architecture/pattern.
+We have been aksed to build a web-based software application of our choice by utilizing software engineering management principles and Model-View-Controller (MVC) architecture.

 ## Group Members